 - 3.9 Marketing communications must state significant limitations and qualifications.
-Qualifications may clarify but must not contradict the claims that they qualify. - 3.10 Qualifications must be presented clearly. - CAP has published a Help Note on Claims that Require Qualification.
+Qualifications may clarify but must not contradict the claims that they qualify. - 3.10 Qualifications must be presented clearly.
+CAP has published Advertising Guidance on Misleading advertising: use of qualifications.